ROBOTIS-GIT/emanual/docs/en/parts/controller/openrb-150.md

 ![](/assets/images/parts/controller/openrb-150/openrb-150_pinout.png)

 ## [Reset Button](#reset-button)
-Pressing the `Reset Button` hard reboots the microcontroller, double pressing the Reset Button reboots the microcontroller into bootloader mode.
+Pressing the `Reset Button` hard reboots the microcontroller, double pressing the `Reset Button` reboots the microcontroller into bootloader mode.

-The OpenRB-150 will not load it's firmware when in bootloader mode.
+The OpenRB-150 will not load it's Arduino sketch(or firmware) when in bootloader mode.

+{% capture openrb-150_warning_01 %}
 **WARNING**
 Resetting the microcontroller will also reset the power of any connected DYNAMIXELs ([Power Switch](#dynamixel-power-switch)).

 It is important to only reset the microcontroller when the acutators are in a safe postion, to avoid possible damage or injury when the acuators are reset.
-{: .notice--danger}
+{% endcapture %}
+<div class="notice--danger">{{ openrb-150_warning_01 | markdownify }}</div>

 ## [DYNAMIXEL Power Switch](#dynamixel-power-switch)
 Power to the DYNAMIXEL ports is controlled by the FET on the bottom of the microcontroller.

 The FET can enable and disable the power to the connected ports, by default the FET is turned off whenever the OpenRB-150 is powered on.

-When the FET is turned on the `DYNAMIXEL LED` indicator on the acutators will blink, to confirm the power connection.
+When the FET is turned on, the `DXL` RED LED will also be turned on to confirm the power supply status.

 ![](/assets/images/parts/controller/openrb-150/openrb-150_switch.png)